-Scientific Name(s): Terminalia arjuna Wight & Arn., Terminalia bellirica (Gaertn.)
+Scientific Name(s): Terminalia arjuna Wight and Arn., Terminalia bellirica (Gaertn.)
 Roxb., Terminalia chebula Retz.
-Family: Combretaceae.

-Terminalia has been evaluated to a limited extent for its cardiovascular properties as well as for its role in cancer therapy.
-Hepatoprotective, cholesterol-reducing, and antioxidant effects have been described.
-However, there is limited clinical information is too limited to recommend Terminalia for any use.
+Terminalia has been evaluated to a limited extent for its cardiovascular properties and for its role in cancer therapy.
+Hepatoprotective, cardiovascular, antidiabetes, cholesterol-reducing, antimicrobial, and antioxidant effects have been described.

-Clinical studies have been conducted in coronary heart disease using T. arjuna bark extract at doses of 500 mg every 8 hours for up to 3 months.
+Clinical studies have been conducted in cardiovascular disorders using T. arjuna bark extract at doses of 500 mg every 8 hours for up to 3 months.
 Dosages for other Terminalia species have not been clinically defined.